MicrosoftDocs/dynamics-365-project-operations/articles/expense/mobile-app-manage-receipts.md

 ms.custom: bap-template
 ---

-# Manage receipts receipts by using the Expense mobile app
+# Manage receipts by using the Expense mobile app

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Project Operations for stocked/production-based scenarios_